 There are two fantastic stages for our 2018 festival – the Main Stage and the River Stage – with staggered performances between the two.

-The Main StageRunning from midday through to midnight the central main stage will be featuring a range of performances guaranteed to make the day special.
-While we are currently negotiating our main headliners and we will be announcing our supporting acts over the coming weeks.
+The Main StageRunning from midday through to midnight the central Main Stage will be featuring a range of performances guaranteed to make the day special.
+With the Lightning Seeds being our Headliners and a full supporting range of fantastic bands the Burgage will be rocking 'til midnight.
+For a full list of our Line Up click here

 By popular demand we can now confirm that we have booked Shrewsbury-based the Rainbreakers fusing rock, pop, blues and soul – see them on Youtube!